Supply Chain Management

-Donna Davis, Associate Professor of Marketing, conducts research on supply chain sustainability and brand management in supply chains.
+Donna Davis is an associate professor of marketing who conducts research on supply chain sustainability and brand management in supply chains.
 Her most recent publications examine cross-border logistics at the U.S./Canadian border.
-Davis' work is published in several supply chain management and marketing journals, and she is Senior Associate Editor of the International Journal of Physical Distribution & Logistics Management.
-Davis earned a BA degree from Maryville College and MBA and PhD degrees from the University of Tennessee.
+Davis' work is published in several supply chain management and marketing journals, and she is senior associate editor of the International Journal of Physical Distribution & Logistics Management.
+Davis earned a Bachelor of Arts from Maryville College and MBA and PhD degrees from the University of Tennessee.

-Richard Plank, Professor of Marketing, focuses his research on the buyer/seller interaction in
+Richard Plank is a professor of marketing who focuses his research on the buyer/seller interaction

-business markets.
-Plank has been published in numerous scholarly publications, and
+in business markets.
+Plank's work has been in numerous scholarly publications, and

-is also co-author of a book, Fundamentals of Business Marketing Research.
-His work
+he coauthored the book, Fundamentals of Business Marketing Research.
+His work has

-has been cited more than 1,400 times in peer-reviewed journals.
-Plank earned a BS
+been cited more than 1,400 times in peer-reviewed journals.
+Plank earned a Bachelor

-from Saint Peter's College, an MBA from Seton Hall University, and a PhD from City
+of Science from Saint Peter's College, an MBA from Seton Hall University, and a PhD

-Robert Hooker, Assistant Professor of Marketing, examines the use of technology and innovation
+Robert Hooker, is an assistant professor of marketing.
+He examines the use of technology and innovation

 in marketing and supply chain management in his research.
 Selected work on sustainability

-Jeannette Mena, Assistant Professor of Marketing, conducts research on marketing strategy, international
+Jeannette Mena is an assistant professor of marketing who conducts research on marketing strategy, international

 marketing, and supply chain management.
 Her research has been published in several

-Kerry Walsh, Instructor of Marketing, has a long career in Supply Chain Management.
-Walsh works with large European and Asian firms setting up their sourcing and logistics processes for their emerging US based companies.
+Kerry Walsh is an instructor of marketing.
+She has a long career in supply chain management.
+Walsh works with large European and Asian firms setting up their sourcing and logistics processes for their emerging US-based companies.
 Additionally, Walsh has started several private label import programs for major US office product superstores.
-Walsh earned a BA from the University of California, Santa Barbara, and an MS degree from the University of South Florida.
+Walsh earned a Bachelor of Arts from the University of California, Santa Barbara, and a Master of Science from the University of South Florida.